chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/swarm-of-poisonous-snakes.md

 aliases: ["Swarm of Poisonous Snakes"]
 ---
 # Swarm of Poisonous Snakes
 *Source: Monster Manual p.
-338, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+338, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 > [!note] The Nature of Swarms
 >